Pseudo-LiDAR++: Accurate Depth for 3D Object Detection in Autonomous Driving: Additional Results, Analyses, and Discussions

 \subsection{Qualitative results}

-In \autoref{fig:qualitative}, we show detection results using \PRCNN with different input signals on a randomly chosen scene in the KITTI object validation set.
+In Figure~\ref{fig:qualitative},\ref{fig:qualitative_2},\ref{fig:qualitative_3} and \autoref{fig:qualitative_4}, we show detection results using \PRCNN (with confidence $> 0.95$) with different input signals on four randomly chosen scenes in the KITTI object validation set.
 Specifically, we show the results from the frontal-view images and the bird's-eye view (BEV) point clouds.
 In the BEV map, the observer is on the left-hand side looking to the right.
+It can be seen that the point clouds generated by \PL++ (\SDN alone or \SDN+\GDC) align better with LiDAR than those generated by \PL (\PSMNet).
 For nearby objects (\ie, bounding boxes close to the left in the BEV map), we see that \PRCNN with any point cloud performs fairly well in localization.
-However, for far away objects (\ie, bounding boxes close to the right), \PL with depth estimated from \PSMNet predicts objects (green boxes) deviated from the ground truths (red boxes).
-Moreover, the noisy \PSMNet points also leads to several false positives.
-In contrast, the detected boxes by our \PL++, either with \SDN alone or with \SDN+\GDC, aligns pretty well with the ground truth boxes, justifying our targeted improvement in estimating far away depths.
+However, for faraway objects (\ie, bounding boxes close to the right), \PL with depth estimated from \PSMNet predicts objects (red boxes) deviated from the ground truths (green boxes).
+Moreover, the noisy \PSMNet points also leads to several false positives or negatives.
+In contrast, the detected boxes by our \PL++, either with \SDN alone or with \SDN+\GDC, align pretty well with the ground truth boxes, justifying our targeted improvement in estimating faraway depths.
+In \autoref{fig:qualitative_2}, we see one failure case for both \PL and \PL++: the most faraway car is missed, while LiDAR signal can still detect it, suggesting that for very faraway objects stereo-based methods may still have limitation.